RaviTambade/SDM/UserStoryScenario.md

 Example #7

-As a User I want to view a list of products so I can select some to purchase Accepted Criteria:
+<p>As a User I want to view a list of products so I can select some to purchase </p>

+Accepted Criteria:
 	* See a thumbnail image for each product
 	* Click to view details for product